-We recently witnessed the end of a very important moment when U.S., U.K. and Canadian pension funds were simultaneously at the best funded status they had experienced in ten years.
-At the same time, all three markets had new entrants in pension insurance and reinsurance with ample insurer capacity, vibrant price competition and attractive buy-in and buy-out pricing.
+In 2019, we witnessed the end of a very important moment when U.S., U.K. and Canadian pension funds were simultaneously at the best funded status they had experienced in 10 years.
+At the same time, all three markets had new entrants in pension insurance and reinsurance with ample insurer capacity, vibrant price competition and attractive de-risking pricing.

-Pension Funding Has Peaked and Market Conditions Are Beginning to Soften
+Figure 1: Pension Funding Has Peaked and Market Conditions Have Softened

-Additionally, seven years of lower than expected longevity improvements meant the lowest liability pricing from insurers and reinsurers in over ten years.
-In this very favorable market environment in 2018 and the first half of 2019, we saw more transactions in the U.S., U.K. and Canada than ever before.
-Only once before have we seen market conditions this favorable—in the run up to the financial crisis—and of course that market did not last.
+Additionally, years of lower-than-expected longevity improvements meant the lowest liability pricing from insurers and reinsurers in over ten years.
+During the very favorable market environment in 2018 and the first half of 2019, we saw more transactions in the U.S., U.K. and Canada than ever before.
+Only once before had we seen market conditions this favorable—in the run up to the financial crisis—and of course that market did not last.
 Markets in which all factors are positive are anomalies, and once again, favorable market conditions like these have proven to be fleeting.
-Market volatility is on the rise.

 It pays to look for opportunities to reduce or transfer risk

 Volatile markets often bring opportunity, so it pays to be prepared.
-While there are several options to reduce or transfer risk, we will focus on four key opportunities.
+While there can be various incentives to reduce or transfer risk, we will focus on four key opportunities.

 1. Low Rates

-Low rates mean “borrow to fund” strategies are back in favor.
+Low rates mean that "borrow to fund" strategies are back in favor.
 With low rates, many highly rated sponsors can issue corporate debt at attractive yields and deposit the proceeds into the pension fund to improve funded status.
 Since the pension deficit is already considered debt of the corporation, this debt-for-debt exchange is likely to be considered credit neutral by rating agencies and stakeholders, though it can be credit positive if it allows the sponsor to take meaningful steps to de-risk the plan.
-For U.S. plans it also eliminates variable Pension Benefit Guaranty Corporation (PBGC) premiums, which charge 4.5% on pension deficits.
+For U.S. plans, it also eliminates variable Pension Benefit Guaranty Corporation (PBGC) premiums, which charge 4.5% on pension deficits.
 While “borrow to fund” strategies may not work for most in the current environment due to widening credit spreads offsetting the benefit of low rates, this can be an important strategy in a post-pandemic environment.
 Companies can monitor markets and be ready to transact once spreads tighten.